 The Non-Display Restricted Licence entitles the Customer to Restricted Non-Display Use and in addition any (unlimited) Managed Non-Display Use of Information.
 Restricted Non-Display Use means where the Customer has enterprise-wide (as defined in the Non-Display Fee Schedule) entitled a maximum sum of 10 Devices to have access to the relevant Information product and enabling such Devices to engage in the relevant category of Non-Display Use at any time during the relevant calendar month .
 Simultaneous access on a Device is not permitted.

 The Customer is solely permitted to subscribe for the Restricted Non-Display Licence if it can and will provide (auditable) records/ proof of its Restricted Non-Display Use to Euronext on Euronext’s request.

+From 1 January 2019: In the event that the Customer has a Category 1 Non-Display Use license and/or a Category 2 Non-Display Use license for an Information Product, the Customer is not required to obtain a Category 4 Non-Display Use license for its Non-Display Use of such Information Product for risk management for trading-based activities where the Customer acts as a principal (i.e. acting on its own name and for its own account) and/or a broker (i.e. acting in its client’s name and for its client’s account).

 Please confirm below which categories apply to your Non-Display Use of Real Time Information.
 Please tick all that apply.

 EURONEXT INDICES INFORMATION PRODUCTS